Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Defenses 4 Against

-\head{Closed Row Policy (CRP)} Enforcing a memory controller policy that closes \agy{a} DRAM row after each operation can be an effective measure to mitigate and eventually stop timing covert channel attacks.
-By closing the DRAM row after each operation, the memory controller ensures that subsequent memory accesses, whether legitimate or covert, cannot access the same row without incurring the overhead of row activation.
-In the context of \X{}, \agy{which} heavily relies on the difference in \agy{memory} access \agy{latency} to transmit information, closing the DRAM row after each operation disrupts the timing patterns exploited by the attacker.
-However, as we show in Section~\ref{sec:mitig_evaluation}, enforcing a closed row policy leads to significant performance overheads, even for workloads with low data locality, as every DRAM access will lead to a DRAM row buffer miss.
+Enforcing a memory controller policy that closes \agy{a} DRAM row after each operation, a \textit{closed row policy} \nbcr{4}{(similar to as described in~\cite{kaseridis2011minimalistic,blackmore2013quantitative,kahn2004method})}, can be an effective defense against \X{}.
+By closing the DRAM row after each operation, the memory controller ensures that subsequent memory accesses cannot access the same row without requiring a row activation.
+The closed row policy disrupts the timing patterns exploited by \X{}.
+However, it also leads to significant performance overheads \nbcr{4}{\cite{luo2023rowpress,blackmore2013quantitative}}, even for workloads with low data locality, as every DRAM access leads to a row buffer miss.